meganhmoore/github-api-covid-data/README.md

     - this is the use for the singleton (more stable if it was a database), which would be used to update and filepaths it should track and other info
-4. Following from #3 it would make sense to create a database to track the data we have about each repo, as well as being able to load the csv data into there to have it in one shared space
+4. Following from #3 it would make sense to create a database to track the data we have about each repo, as well as being able to load the csv data into there to have it in one shared space.
+5. To make it more user-friendly it would be useful to add a GUI with some dropdowns for the different repos and the ability to view the csvs and actually build off of that data to visualize some of the different covid data, and how it compares between the different reporters (nytimes, hopkins, etc.)